aallm004/atlas-printf/README.md

 # _printf: Building a Custom Print Function from Scratch

 ## Project Overview
-**_printf** is one of C's most powerful and complex functions.
-By recreating `printf` from scratch, this project demonstrates advanced understanding of:
 - Variadic functions in C
 - Memory management and string manipulation
 - Complex parsing algorithms